-Besides being a delicious chicken marinade, it’s also really good as a pork marindade and as a topping on fish…especially Salmon.
+Besides being a delicious chicken marinade, it’s also good as a pork marinade and as a topping on fish…, especially Salmon.

-Even if you don’t have the time to garden or the interest, cilantro is usually stocked in most grocery stores.
+Don’t have time to garden or the interest?
+Cilantro is usually stocked in most grocery stores.
 Dill, on the other hand, is a bit more elusive.
-When I do find it, I’ll buy a big bunch and use it for a kitchen bouquet until I’m ready to use it, Kitchen Nose Joy!
+I’ll usually buy a big bunch and use it for a kitchen bouquet in the winter until I’m ready to use it.
+Kitchen Nose Joy!

-Five Minute Cilantro Dill Salad Dressing and Marinade
+How to Make Cilantro Dill Viniagrette Dressing and Marinade

 Add the garlic, lemon, oil, vinegar, salt, mustard and garlic paste.